 What Is The Benchmark For Minister Salaries In Singapore?

 In Singapore, Cabinet ministers have grades of M4 (most junior) to M1 (most senior).
-The salary benchmark for a M4 Minister is 40% of the median income of the top 1,000 Singapore Citizens earners.
+The salary benchmark for a M4 Minister is 40% less than the median income of the top 1,000 Singapore Citizens earners to reflect the ethos of political service.

 It is important to note that this benchmark is not the formula that is used to determine how much Singapore ministers earn.